rufig/spf/docs/intro.en.md

 	REQUIRE INCLUDED_L ~mak/listing2.f
 	S" file, with the code in interest"  INCLUDED_L
-	\ the listing will be places in the file near to the file included
+	\ the listing will be placed in the file near to the file included

 ----